Engine Hour-Based Maintenance: Stop Servicing on the Calendar

 Moving away from the calendar doesn't happen overnight, but the process is straightforward with the right tools:

-2. Centralize Data: Use a platform like Hapn to pull all engine hour data into one place.
+2. Centralize Data: Use a platform like Hapn to pull all engine hour data into one place — OEM feeds, AEMP integrations, and aftermarket hardware combined into a single dashboard.

 4. Automate Alerts: Configure SMS or email notifications to trigger before the machine hits the threshold, giving your team time to order parts and schedule the downtime.